Top Behavioral Interview Questions on Proactivity, Teamwork, Leadership, and More

 Questions Should Encourage Storytelling

 Story responses have multiple steps.
-These answers allow you to hear whether candidates can accurately gauge a situation, highlight what experience they have, determine their ability to learn from mistakes, and monitor their communication skills.
+These answers allow you to hear whether candidates can accurately gauge a situation, highlight what experience they have, determine their ability to learn from mistakes and monitor their communication skills.

 Important qualities that can be highlighted by asking situational interview questions include:

-Teamwork Questions
+Teamwork Behavioral Interview Questions

 Questions focusing on teamwork are some of the most effective behavioral interview questions.
 Most jobs, even the most independent or computer-based, require strong interpersonal communication skills.

-Independence
+Consider Independence

 Ask questions that focus on the ability to complete tasks independently.
-Simple hypothetical scenarios or questions focusing on previously-held positions can be revealing.
+Simple hypothetical scenarios or questions focusing on previously held positions can be revealing.

 Ask candidates about times they’ve shown leadership or initiative.
+Leadership is crucial in many roles; incorporating leadership behavioral interview questions can reveal a candidate’s potential.

 Behavioral Interview Questions vs. Traditional Interview Questions

-Traditional interview questions discuss a candidate’s experience, strengths, motivations, career expectations and goals, skills’ level, etc., focusing just in part on the person’s behaviors, personality, attitudes, etc. However, companies who want to hire talent and ensure retention, employee engagement, etc., should not refrain from using behavioral assessment tools.
+Traditional interview questions discuss a candidate’s experience, strengths, motivations, career expectations and goals, skills level, etc., focusing just in part on the person’s behaviors, personality, attitudes, etc. However, companies who want to hire talent and ensure retention, employee engagement, etc., should not refrain from using behavioral assessment tools.

 Weston Profile Picture

 NOTE: You need to find more than just a great person for the job (by experience and practical skills) but an excellent asset for the whole company.
-Therefore, recruiters should also bring in some behavioral interview questions to the table.
+Therefore, recruiters should also bring some behavioral interview questions to the table.

 The behavioral assessment contains a specific set of questions.
 The recruiter presents the candidates with several job-related situations they might have been in already.
 Next, interviewers ask them to describe how they behaved in those circumstances, their skills, and how they used them, their decision-making and thought process, etc.